c3g/GenPipes_Docs/docs/source/index.rst

           services as well as an extensive suite of software solutions for the genomics community.
           For details, refer to `C3G official website <http://www.computationalgenomics.ca>`_.

+Following is the **Table of Contents** of GenPipes documentation.
+While you are accessing content across any of the following topics, you can navigate to other sections using the left hand side (LHS) navigation pane as well.

-The main documentation for the site is organized into the following sections:
+The main documentation for GenPipes is organized to address the needs of a new GenPipes user as well as seasoned users and GenPipes contributors.
+The information is divided into contextual topics presented in the form of various chapters in the following guides:

 .. toctree::
    :maxdepth: 1